-The Surgical Technology program is co-sponsored by Walters State and Roane State Community Colleges through the Smoky Mountain Health Sciences Consortium.
-The program consists of five semesters of full-time study which includes lecture classes held at the Oak Ridge Campus via distance delivery from Walters State Community College Sevierville campus and supervised clinical coursework in an operating room.
+The Surgical Technology program includes lecture classes held at the Oak Ridge Campus and supervised clinical coursework in an operating room.
 Labs are conducted on the Oak Ridge campus.

 Applicants for the program may begin working on the general education courses at any time.
-The professional courses must be taken in sequence and are offered only at the Oak Ridge Branch Campus except for the clinical courses.
-The program is affiliated with several area hospitals and each student will be assigned to a variety of clinical sites during the two years of clinical coursework.
+The professional courses must be taken in sequence and are offered at the Oak Ridge Branch Campus except for the clinical courses.
+The program is affiliated with several area hospitals.
+Students will be assigned to a clinical affiliate to complete their required clinical rotations.
+Clinical rotations are part of the educational experience, and students will work under the direction and supervision of hospital staff while at their assigned facility.
 Clinical experiences may include evening rotations.